xyproto/vt100/README.md

 See `cmd/move` for a more advanced example, where a character can be moved around with the arrow keys.

-### Known bugs / limitations
+### Features and limitations.

-* Can't detect F12, only letters, arrow keys and space is currently supported.
+* Can detect letters, arrow keys and space.
+F12 and similar keys are not yet supported.
-* The `shooter` example is broken.
-Characters are left on the canvas when moving around.
 * Resizing the terminal when using the Canvas struct may cause artifacts, for a brief moment.
+* The `shooter` example is currently broken.
 * Reading a keypress blocks everything.

-Other than that, it should be perfectly usable.

 ### General info